 In the winter, we offer warm beverages for you to enjoy while taking in the winter sights (similar to a sleigh ride.)
 In the summer, we offer meal and drink packages for you to partake in or just cocktail experiences at certain times of the day.
 In the summer, please find your way to the plaid Caddie Shack to dine or drink on The Danger.
 There you can purchase your ticket.
 Tickets are on a first come, first serve basis.

-The standard Danger Experience is a complete package which includes a premium alcoholic beverage (or non-alcoholic beverage) and a 20-minute experience on The Danger.
-A variety of meal and snack add-ons are also available.
+The standard Danger Experience is about 20-minutes.
 The experience is a series of cycling and stopping, allowing you to take in the various views of the city from different perch points.
 You’ll get a nice view of the Mississippi river, Minneapolis skyline and interesting industrial landmarks that shape the Northeast neighborhood.
 You can expect 5 full rotations during your experience.
 (Guests will be encouraged to use the restroom before boarding as to not disrupt the other guests with excessive stops.)

 Do I have to have a foursome for the wheel?